dissect.target.loaders.local#

 dissect.target.loaders.local.map_linux_drives(target: dissect.target.Target)#

-Map Linux raw disks.
+Map Linux raw disks and /proc and /sys.

 Iterate through /dev and match raw device names (not partitions).